MizaGBF/Rosetta-Public/readme.md

 * Rosetta is a Discord Bot themed around the Browser Game [Granblue Fantasy](https://game.granbluefantasy.jp), providing utility commands and advanced features to the users, along with moderation and more generalistic commands.
 * This project is a fork of [MizaBOT v9.31b](https://github.com/MizaGBF/MizaBOT) featuring massive improvements, bug fixes, security fixes and so on.
 * Saving is done simply on Google Drive.
-If you want to use something else, you'll have to rewrite the `drive.py` component.
+If you want to use something else, you'll have to rewrite the `drive.py` Component.
 Compressed Save Files only weight around 13~14 KB but that number can grow, the more Discord Servers that Rosetta has access to.

 ### Folder structure